@clickstreamhq/react

 Migration

-- import { IdentityTracker } from '@clickstream/sdk';
++ import { installClickstreamPixel } from '@clickstreamhq/sdk';

-+ import { ClickStreamProvider } from '@clickstream/react';
++ import { ClickStreamProvider } from '@clickstreamhq/react';

 + <ClickStreamProvider apiKey={…} endpoint="https://t.example.com">…</ClickStreamProvider>